DADADESIGN-Berlin/BasicFeature/README.md

 ```

 **Explanation:**
-The $ signals jQuery-objects, that you can call jQuery-methods on.
+The $-prefix signals a jQuery-object, that you can call jQuery-methods on.

 When creating DOM objects with jQuery, I find it more consistent to do it with singlequotes cause the html looks right from the start: